sajith-subramanian/VaultBrowser_Forge_Sample/README.md

 -- No longer uses Apprentice Server so no need to have Inventor View / Inventor installed.

--- You will need to change the code so that it logs into your vault.
+-- You will need to change the code so that it logs into your Vault.
 (Line #19 in Program.cs).

 -- The example creates the following 3 folders in the user's temp directory:
    - Vault_Forge_Downloaded_Files